Housing and Residence Life Ranger Restart

 FUTURE RANGERS AND RANGER FAMILIES

-As you may have heard RANGER RESTART is underway and we look forward to you joining us for Fall term 2020!
-Housing and Residence Life is developing detailed plans to welcome students to our residence halls with added precautions to set you up for success.
+As you may have heard RANGER RESTART is still underway and we look forward to you joining us for Spring term 2021!
+Housing and Residence Life has detailed plans to welcome students to our residence halls with added precautions to set you up for success.
 By working together and everyone doing their part, we can have a safe, healthy, and successful year.

 We recognize that the situation continues to evolve, we will communicate as more details develop.
 Please check your @ranger.uwp.edu email account regularly for updates.

 Additional move in dates will be added to reduce crowds.
 Residents will sign up for a date and time to move their belongings into the hall.
 Residents will be allowed one helper during move in.

 Residents are required to sign up for a move-in time.
 This will assure plenty of social distancing as residents move-in.
 Masks are required at all times.
 Students can use one cart, at your discretion.
 No guests are allowed in the buildings.
 Guests will remain outside the building and by the drop off vehicle.

 Move-In will be completed using a drive through method, as there are no guests allowed in the buildings.
 Please arrive via car at the Student Center Parking Lot (A).
 Housing and Residence Life staff will welcome you to campus to the right of the Student Center by the “Bus Stop”.
 You will receive your room keys and room condition report form.

 Information on the roommate and room selection process is coming out soon.
 Be sure to complete your 2020-2021 Housing and Residence Life and Dining Plan application to hold your spot.
 Room selection is based on date of completed contract.

 Our residence halls will continue to offer double rooms, single rooms, and super single rooms to reduce density.